KTH/sbus-reader/README.md

 # sbus-reader

-Application which reads events from a queue and writes them to a folder.
+A Docker container which reads events from a Service Bus queue using AMQP (Apache Qpid) and writes them to a folder.
+The folder is /opt/data/events and data there can be accessed by mounting a volume to that path as per usual with docker.

 ## Configuration